West Canaveral Groves, Florida

 West Canaveral Groves is a census-designated place (CDP) in Brevard County, Florida, United States.
 It is in western Brevard County, south of Florida State Route 528, north of Florida State Road 520, and 7 mi west of Cocoa.

 The community was first listed as a CDP prior to the 2020 census.
+The population was 272 at the 2020 census.
+It is part of the Palm Bay—Melbourne—Titusville, Florida Metropolitan Statistical Area.